India

 We rate India’s current policies and action as “Insufficient” compared to its fair share contribution.

-India has ambitious renewable energy plans as outlined in the National Electricity Plan 2023 (NEP2023) with a share within total capacity of 57% and 66% in 2026-27 and 2031-32, respectively.
-India ranked fourth in the world in renewable energy capacity installations in 2022, after China, the US and Germany.
+India has ambitious renewable energy plans as outlined in the National Electricity Plan 2023 (NEP2023) aiming for a share of installed capacity of 57% and 66% in 2026-27 and 2031-32, respectively.
+Share of renewable energy capacity in India reached 44%, ranked fourth in the world in renewable energy capacity installations in 2023, after China, the US and Germany.
 The NEP2023 is reflected in the lower bound of our current policy and action pathway.

 Our full policy and action analysis is here.